j-chat/conference_materials/README.md

 The following presentations were coded in LaTeX:

 ## Spectacle Presentations
-Spectacle is a React JS based presentation library created by Formidable.
+Spectacle is a ReactJS based presentation library created by Formidable.

 Formidable website for Spectacle: https://formidable.com/open-source/spectacle/